Ihatetomatoes/nextjs-101/_posts/introduction.md

 ---
 id: "1"
+order: 1
-title: '1.
-Introduction to Next.js'
+title: 'Introduction to Next.js'
 excerpt: 'Why to use Next.js for your next static site project.'
 coverImage: ''
 module: 'Introduction and Setup'